“Is learning math really relevant to me when I progress in life?”

 5. Starting Your Own Business

-It’s a dream for many individuals to start a business and be their own boss.
+It’s a dream for many individuals to start a business in Singapore and be their own boss.
+From the start of the process, hiring employees to paying for taxes, there are many guides online to teach you how to get started.

 Starting one requires you to know basic math.